CycodeLabs/gh-injection-vuln-demo/README.md

 - The `Vuln` workflow invokes Github API to commit a new workflow, the `Exposing ALL Secrets` workflow.
 - The `Vuln` workflow ends.
 - Because of `workflow_run:`, the Github Actions service will trigger `Exposing ALL Secrets` when `Vuln` ends.
+- `Exposing ALL Secrets` workflow sends all secrets to a hardcoded server.
+- `Exposing ALL Secrets` workflow deletes itself.